-A complaint check certificate of standing may only be requested by the member who is the subject of the complaint check, and will be released only with his/her signed authorization and accompanying proof of identification (bar card, DMV driver’s license or ID card, or passport).
-When you place your order online, download the authorization form as instructed, and then either email or mail it, as indicated, along with the required identification document.
+A complaint check certificate of standing may only be requested by the member who is the subject of the complaint check, and will be released only with his/her signed authorization.
+When you place your order online, download the authorization form as instructed, and then either email, fax or mail it, as indicated, along with the required identification document.

 Alternatively, you can follow the prompts to sign in to your online My State Bar Profile and sign electronically to authorize your complaint check certificate.

-For security reasons the complaint check certificate may be sent ONLY to another state bar or supreme court's bar examiners/admissions office, OR to the attorney who is the subject of the complaint check at his/her official address of record at the State Bar.
-Please indicate the recipient and address on the request form or authorization form and allow extra processing time for a complaint check certificate.
+For security reasons the complaint check certificate may only be sent to another state bar or supreme court's bar examiners/admissions office or to the attorney who is the subject of the complaint check at his/her official address of record with the State Bar.

 Some jurisdictions (such as the U.S. Supreme Court) require a certificate from the California Supreme Court.
 The requesting entity will usually use the term, “a certificate from the highest court you are a member of,” or indicate that it should not be from the State Bar.

 These kinds of certificates are obtained directly from the Supreme Court with a written request and a $1 fee (dollar bill or check payable to Clerk of the Supreme Court of California).
 Send your request, payment and self-addressed stamped envelope to:

 California Supreme Court